 Originally I planned to write only one sentence in this section: “I thank Tareef.”
-This book and the blogdown package would not be completed without Tareef, the president of RStudio.
-He has been “gently nudging” me every week since the day one of blogdown.
+This book and the blogdown package would not have been finished without Tareef, the president of RStudio.
+He has been “gently nudging” me every week since Day 1 of blogdown.
 As a person without strong self-discipline and working remotely, I benefited a lot from weekly meetings with him.
 He also gave me a lot of good technical suggestions on improving the package.
-Actually he was one of the very earliest users of blogdown.
+Actually, he was one of the very earliest users of blogdown.

 Of course, I’d like to thank RStudio for the wonderful opportunity to work on this new project.
 I was even more excited about blogdown than bookdown (my previous project).
 I started blogging 12 years ago, and have used and quit several tools for building websites.
 Finally I feel satisfied with my own dog food.

 Many users have provided helpful feedback and bug reports through GitHub issues (https://github.com/rstudio/blogdown/issues).
 Two of my favorites are https://github.com/rstudio/blogdown/issues/40 and https://github.com/rstudio/blogdown/issues/97.
 Some users have also contributed code and improved this book through pull requests (https://github.com/rstudio/blogdown/pulls).
 You can find the list of contributors at https://github.com/rstudio/blogdown/graphs/contributors.
-Although blogdown is a relatively new package, many users followed my advice and started asking questions on StackOverflow (https://stackoverflow.com/tags/blogdown) instead of using GitHub issues or Emails.
+Many users followed my suggestion to ask questions on StackOverflow (https://stackoverflow.com/tags/blogdown) instead of using GitHub issues or Emails.
 I appreciate all your help, patience, and understanding.
 I also want to make special mention of my little friend Jerry Han, who was probably the youngest blogdown user.

 For this book, I was fortunate enough to work with my co-authors Amber and Alison, who are exceptionally good at explaining things to beginners.
 That is the ability I desire most.
-Needless to say, they have made this book more friendly to beginners.
-Besides, Sharon Machlis contributed some advice on search engine optimization in this book (https://github.com/rstudio/blogdown/issues/193).
+Needless to say, they have made this book friendlier to beginners.
+In addition, Sharon Machlis contributed some advice on search engine optimization in this book (https://github.com/rstudio/blogdown/issues/193).
 Raniere Silva contributed Section 3.4 (https://github.com/rstudio/blogdown/pull/225).